SwapnilB31/BookMyVaccine/README.md

 And then you can add any additional details you want.

-Please note that bugs related to the core functionality will be taken up with the highest priority and UI related bugs will be patched later in minor releases.
+Please note that bugs related to the core functionality will be taken up with the highest priority and UI related bugs will be patched later in subsequent releases.

 # Technlogies Used